cyberspacehomie/dupe_simon_project/program.md

 # Program Guidelines
-- module instance naming of {module}_{instance} ie the debounce module instance could be deb_btnC or deb_simon0
+- module instance naming follows the {module}_{instance} format, ie the debounce module instance could be deb_btnC or deb_simon0
-- top module is minimal, so instances of modules (yes, this means a separate state machine module)
+- top module is minimal, so instances of modules only (yes, this means a separate state machine module)